 Notice the different words used as synonyms in this Psalm: transgressions, iniquity, sin, evil.
 Notice the descriptions of antonym, descriptions of the state of forgiveness: clean, truth, wisdom, joy, clean heart, right spirit, salvation… And please don’t take David’s phrase about being “born in sin” as an argument for the doctrine of “original sin” first articulated by Saint Augustine.
 David’s poetry expresses how the experience of sin feels; we sometimes feel like sin must be in our very DNA.
 It’s a different conversation to ponder the theology of what sin is, how it works and how divine forgiveness happens.

 As You Read Romans 1-3, understand that Paul is re-telling the story of humanity.
 See how he alludes to good creation and a generous Creator.
-Then we considers anew how sin twisted and bent this goodness into something ugly and hopeless.
-In the background of chapters 1-3, is the Genesis story you are reading this week.
+Then he considers how sin twisted and bent this goodness into something ugly and hopeless.
+In the background of Romans 1-3 hovers the Genesis 3 story.
 Paul was immersed in The Story and writes the letter to the Romans in order to explore and explain how God – through the Christ – is in the process of redeeming the brokenness and hopelessness of all creation.